Nagore Folgado García

 Nagore Folgado García (born 23 March 2004) is a Spanish Paralympic athlete who competes in sprinting events at international elite track and field competitions.

+Career

-She is a European champion in the 100 metres and silver medalist in the 200 metres, she has also competed at the 2020 Summer Paralympics.
+She represented Spain at the 2021 World Para Athletics European Championships and won a gold medal in the 100 metres T12 event and a silver medal in the s 200 metres T12 event.

+She also represented Spain at the 2020 Summer Paralympics.

+Personal life

 Folgado had bilateral retinoblastoma at two years old, her left eye is totally blind and she has very limited vision in her right eye.